Treating Depression With Aaron Beck's Cognitive Therapy

 According to Aaron Beck (1995), conditions such as anxiety and depressive disorders occur, as people’s thinking shifts to themes of defeat, loss or danger.
 There are certain attitudes that predispose individuals to this negative bias in certain life situations.
 For example, a person who has experienced trauma from a physical attack may become apprehensive with even the slightest indication of a physical threat.

 Cognitive therapists believe that many factors contribute to the development of dysfunctional cognition.
 These involve the interaction of individual genetic predisposition and their life experiences.
-Judith Beck (1995) explains that beginning in childhood, people develop a certain belief about themselves, their environment, and their core beliefs.
+Judith Beck, in her book, "", explains that beginning in childhood, people develop a certain belief about themselves, their environment, and their core beliefs.
 These core beliefs and basic assumptions are called "schemas" that can either be adaptive or dysfunctional.
+Cognitive Therapy: Basics and Beyond

 Judith Beck Talks About Cognitive Therapy and Depression